-Areas Covered: Brazeau, Clearwater, Elbow, Ghost River, Nordegg and Sundre Equine Management Zones
+Areas Covered: Brazeau, Clearwater, Elbow, Ghost River, Nordegg and Sundre Horse Capture Areas

-Alberta’s 2017 feral horse count is complete.
-The 2017 feral horse count was completed over 9 days in the first two weeks of March.
+Alberta’s 2018 feral horse count is complete.
+The 2018 feral horse count was completed over the first two weeks of January.

 Changes from Previous Survey Counts